 The Licensee shall implement sediment and erosion control measures prior to and maintain such measures during the undertaking to prevent entry of sediment into Water.

-The Licensee shall implement the Water Management Plan as approved by the Board under Part B, Item 12.
+The Licensee shall implement the Water Management Plan.
 The Licensee shall, at least six (6) months prior to initiating the discharge of Contact Water through any means other than those approved under Part F, Item 3, update the Water Management Plan to reflect any changes in management of Water on site and shall submit the updated Plan to the Board for approval in writing.

 The Licensee shall, at least ninety (90) days prior to starting of the next phase (Closure, Post- closure) of mine development, submit an updated Water Management Plan to the Board for approval in writing to reflect all changes in operations and/or technology.
 The Plan shall include updated Water Balance and Water Quality Forecast, and an action plan to be implemented, if predicted Water quality indicates that treatment is necessary.